SOMHOLUK/coderco-challenges/challenge-2/challenge-2b/README.md

 ---

+## Context: This challenge was done on an Amazon EC2 instance.

+---

 ## 1. SSH must work only on port 2222

 a.
 Open the SSH configuration file (`sshd_config`) using text editor vim.